Don't let the unknown scare you from becoming a homeowner. I can help you understand the process. Contact me.

 • Fire and other insurance policies

-At the close of escrow, payments of funds are made in an acceptable form to the escrow.
-I'll keep you updated on the procedure.
+At the close of escrow, fees are paid in an acceptable form to the escrow.
+You'll know when it's time to submit the form of payment.

 The Escrow Holder Will:

-• Comply with lender's requirements as written in the escrow agreement
+• Comply with the bank's guidelines as written in the escrow agreement

 • Prorate interest, insurance, tax and other payments according to guidelines